|Elliott Sound Products||Linear Power Supply Design|

 The information presented in this article is intended as a guide only, and the author takes no responsibility for any damage, disfigurement or injury to persons (including but not limited to loss of life) or property that results from the use or misuse of the data or formulae presented herein.
 It is the readers' responsibility absolutely to assess the suitability of a design or any part thereof for the intended purpose, and to take all necessary precautions to ensure the safety of himself/ herself and others.

-The reader is warned that the primary and secondary voltages present in nearly all power supplies for amplifiers are potentially lethal, and to observe all applicable laws, statutory requirements and other restrictions or requirements that may exist where you live.
+The reader is warned that the primary and secondary voltages present in nearly all power supplies for amplifiers are potentially lethal, and constructors must observe all applicable laws, statutory requirements and other restrictions or requirements that may exist where you live.

 |WARNING: All mains wiring should be performed by suitably qualified persons, and it may be an offence to perform such wiring unless so qualified.
 Severe penalties may apply.|